goodwin72/jaredrgoodwin.com/_work/personal-portfolio.md

 Jekyll is a static-site generator.
 Unlike most content-management systems (such as WordPress) that [store content and page templates in a database and pull from that database when a user arrives at the site to create a page on-the-fly](https://en.wikipedia.org/wiki/Dynamic_web_page), a static-site generator creates all the pages on the site during a sort of 'compilation' step on your local machine.
 You then upload this compiled site to your web host, and all the pages are served to visitors in static files; essentially, they are served as though they were hardcoded, but they actually aren't.
 It has a flexible but small feature set, so it isn't bloated, and avoids most of the common security issues in CMSs because it doesn't use a database.

-Furthermore, Jekyll comes bundled with an HTML templating system called Liquid, as well as support for a CSS precompiler, SASS.
+Furthermore, Jekyll comes bundled with an HTML templating system called Liquid, as well as support for a CSS preprocessor, SASS.
 Considering that these were the two tools that I felt I needed to quickly come to grips with, Jekyll felt like the perfect tool for the job.

 I spent a few days learning the basics of Jekyll, such as using includes, collections, front matter, and changing important config options.
 I made basic proof-of-concept sites, and tried out small incremental changes to make sure I understood how everything worked (as opposed to having those changes breaking everything if I didn't).
 When I felt I had at least an intermediate understanding of how to properly use Jekyll, I moved on to the design phase for the real project.